 Community colleges and online courses address two of the most pressing issues facing students today - college accessibility and earning an affordable college degree.
 Which is a better option for you?

-Can you get the courses you need at a community college?
+Can you get all the courses you need at your community college?

 Sometimes.
 More and more community college students are getting shut out of classes and access to the educational programs they need.
 There’s a huge cost to all of this waiting – every missed hour, missed class, or missed semester is a missed opportunity.
 According to research from Complete College America: